COLD BREW TEA

 This is just a guideline, please experiment with the time to see what suits you best.

-If you want, you can garnish or flavour the tea with citrus zest/peel/slices, ginger, mint or other herbs, honey, splash of fruit juice/nectar.
+If you want, you can garnish or flavor the tea with citrus zest/peel/slices, ginger, mint or other herbs, honey, splash of fruit juice/nectar.

 Adjust the amount of tea and water depending on the tea you are brewing and the quantity you need to make.
 If the tea requires a tablespoon of tea per cup then do the same for a cold brew.